Hemolytic Uremic Syndrome

 - Cancer or chemotherapy

-- Conditions that affect the immune system, such as lupus or HIV
+- Conditions that affect the immune system, such as lupus

 - Certain medicines used to treat heart disease, clotting disorders, or diarrhea